 Whether intended or not, the ECB’s response to the financial crisis protects the rich countries from the diseases of the poor.
 Also, the £350 million that Vote Leave claimed was the cost to Britain of EU membership wasn’t too far out.
 Funny Money There’s plenty of funny money in ‘wealthy’ Germany … More Money, Money, Money

+The last of our four-part discussion of the common currency and its weaknesses.
 Our trilogy on the euro currency is now in four parts (like Douglas Adams’ Hitchhiker’s Guide to the Galaxy) because we had to break off to discuss the Draft Withdrawal Agreement and other political developments.
-The previous parts dealt with the past, the present and the parallels with other monetary unions , we now turn … More The Death of the Euro
+The previous parts dealt with the past, … More The Death of the Euro

 “If you’d like to push me and speculate on what might happen in a no-deal scenario in Ireland, I think it’s pretty obvious – you will have a hard border.” said Margaritis Schinas, chief spokesman of the European Commission on 23 January.
 If there is no deal, “We will have to find an operational way … More Backstop or Backstab?